Laerinok/VS_ModsUpdater_v2/README.md

-# - ModsUpdater for Vintage Story (Windows/Linux) -
+# - ModsUpdater for Vintage Story (Windows/Linux/macOS) -

 This program automates the management of your mods for the game Vintage Story.
 It allows you to check for updates, download them (automatically or manually), and generate a list of your installed mods in JSON, PDF, and HTML format.

 [ModsUpdater on ModDB](https://mods.vintagestory.at/modsupdater) / [ModsUpdater for Linux on ModDB](https://mods.vintagestory.at/modsupdaterforlinux)

+**macOS Version Note:** A native version for macOS is also available.
+However, as I not have access to a Mac, this version is provided "as is" without direct testing.
+The binary is built automatically via GitHub Actions.
+Due to its size, it is not available for download on ModDB but can be found on the project's GitHub releases page.

 ## Key Features